A complete classification of endomorphisms of Kiselman's semigroup: Concluding remarks

-Even though the following theorem has in fact been proven in \cite{GK}, we can yet again prove it with relative ease with the new knowledge of the structure of $\operatorname{End}(K_n)$. \begin{proposition} Let $n \in \mathbb{N}$.
+Even though the following proposition was proved in \cite{GK} in Proposition 20, we can prove it again with relative ease. \begin{proposition} Let $n\in\mathbb{N}$.
 The only invertible element of $\operatorname{End}(K_n)$ is the identity.
 Consequently, $\operatorname{Aut}(K_n)$ is trivial. \end{proposition}